Does your digital place meet your goals and delight your visitors?

 Next we gather qualitative information about your visitors through moderated interviews to understand the role the site plays for your visitors, their mental frameworks, and the words they use and expect to see.
 We identify areas of the site that satisfy or frustrate them.
 We also gather quantitative information by examining web analytics for evidence of visitor behavior.

-Information gathered from these interviews and analyses gives us lenses through which to better view your website when we conduct the Expert Review.
+Information we gather from these interviews and analyses gives us lenses through which to better view your website when we conduct the Expert Review.

 Finally, we examine the site map, page hierarchy, taxonomy, content, accessibility and mobile experience of the site.
 We put ourselves in the shoes of the user and carry out the tasks that the site must support in light of each of the best practices.
 Ensuring that these tasks can be supported effectively and efficiently is essential to the success of the site.